jcartes/Advance-search-CrowdStrike/README.md

 # Advance-search-CrowdStrike
-This will give you visibility of the affected errors, you must add and run this script from the CrowdStrike terminal
+This will give you visibility of the affected errors, you must add and run this script from the CrowdStrike terminal:

 // Run with a time frame of "Last 1 day"
 #event_simpleName=ConfigStateUpdate event_platform=Win ComputerName=?ComputerName